 Being sexually active can be fun but it involves responsibilities.
 You may consider yourself not ready to be sexually active and ready to be responsible for the risks involved.
 So abstinence may be a good way to postpone those risks until you’re ready to handle them.

 Research shows that young women who abstain until their 20s and who have fewer sexual partners in their lifetimes have certain health advantages over women who don’t.
 These young women are less likely to get STDs, which in turn make them less likely to be infertile or develop cervical cancer.

 Protection against STDs and STIs?

-If you’re continuously abstinent, meaning 100 per cent of the time you’re not having sexual intercourse or any form of sex play, you’re unlikely to get an STD.
+If you’re continuously abstinent, meaning 100 percent of the time you’re not having sexual intercourse or any form of sex play that can expose one to infection, you’re unlikely to get an STD.

 Being abstinent for long periods of time is difficult.
 So research shows that many people may end their period of abstinence without being prepared to prevent pregnancy and STDs.
 This makes people who are abstinent more vulnerable to having unplanned, sometimes unwanted pregnancies, as well as STDs.